touchlab/SKIE/website/docs/Configuration/Configuration.md

 The above example changes the name of the `onEnum(of:)` function to `something(of:)` for **all** sealed classes and interfaces.
 Note that you can add multiple options to a single `group { ... }`.

-All of the available configuration options are listed in [the `:plugin:generator:configuration-gradle` module](https://github.com/touchlab/SKIE/tree/main/plugin/generator/configuration-gradle).
+All of the available configuration options are listed [here](/docs/Configuration/AvailableConfigurations.md).
 Make sure that you import classes from package `co.touchlab.skie.configuration.gradle` (not `.annotations`).

 The configuration can also be applied such that it affects only some declarations: